Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Just in case you think this is an exaggeration, here is an 1825 recipe for what I am sure were very long-lasting sugar cookies:

-- A small tea-spoonful of pearl-ash dissolved in water.
+- 1 small teaspoonful pearl-ash dissolved in water

 - Cut the butter into the flour.
 Add the sugar and carraway seeds.
 Pour in the brandy, and then the milk.
 Lastly, put in the pearl-ash.
 Stir all well with a knife, and mix it thoroughly, till it becomes a lump of dough.